How to Clean a Mattress: Urine Stains

 After you've dried up all the remaining moisture from the spot of the urine, sprinkle baking soda over the entire mattress.
 This will help to prevent the smell of the urine from seeping into any other parts of the mattress.
 The mattress needs time to completely dry out (18-24 hours), so you will have to make other sleeping arrangements for the night.
 After this time period has passed use a vacuum to remove all the baking soda and then prop up the mattress either outside or in a well-ventilated area to allow air to circulate and sift the last of the odor from the mattress.

 If you've followed all the above steps and are still smelling urine on the mattress, you may need to reach out to a professional cleaning service to get their opinion of the damage.
 Professional cleaners can provide you with a proper assessment and give you the best recommendation to ensure you or your family member is sleeping on a clean bed.

-However, if you find yourself in a predicament of having a soiled mattress or your bed is over eight years old, then it may be time to take a trip to your nearest Mattress Firm to upgrade your sleep space.
+However, if you find yourself in a predicament of having a soiled mattress or your bed is over eight years old, then it may be time to take a trip to your nearest Mattress Firm to upgrade to a new bed and a waterproof mattress protector.
 To find the brand new bed of your dreams, visit a Mattress Firm store near you or shop online today at mattressfirm.com.